prestomation/deadline-cloud/README.md

 # Get logs for a specific session
 $ deadline job logs --session-id session-12345

-# Get logs for a job (automatically uses the only session if there's just one)
+# Get logs for a job (automatically uses the latest session based on endedAt time if multiple sessions exist)
 $ deadline job logs --job-id job-12345

 # Limit the number of log lines returned